 Tip: If you know the author's institution, combine a search for the author's name with a search for the author's institution (drop-down menu choice: Address).
 This will narrow down your results and make them more relevant.

-To browse author names: Change the drop-down menu to Author and click on the magnifying glass icon to the right of the drop-down menu.
+To browse author names: Change the drop-down menu to Author and click on the Select from Index link.
 Browse alphabetically or enter a last name first initial to jump to a particular entry.

 Search results are displayed in reverse chronological order by default.
 Change the order by using the Sort by drop down menu on the top right of the screen.
 Once you execute your search, you can use the Refine Results menu in order to limit your search results to specific document types, authors, treatments types, languages, or other limits.

-You can also browse terms in the thesaurus by changing the drop-down menu option on the main search page to Controlled Index and clicking on the magnifying glass icon to the right of the drop-down menu.
+You can also browse terms in the thesaurus by changing the drop-down menu option on the main search page to Controlled Index and clicking on the Select from Thesaurus link.

 In this example, a search for the keywords "wireless networks" retrieves related controlled terms.